uttarayan21/rocket-microservices-api-assignment/README.md

 cd content_service && docker-compose up -d && cd ..
 ```
 _NOTE: This will take a fair bit of time since rust is a compiled language it needs a few minutes to compile_

+## Ingesting data
+The scripts folder has a populate.sh script that can populate the databases with dummy data as long as nothing is modified beforehand

+_Note: The content service can ingest csv file with 'Content-Type: text/csv but the dates **need** to be a unix timestamp_

 ## API endpoints
 Since there is no service discovery I have hardcoded the values into each microservices .env file